Riley-Py/UWaterloo-Work/EARTH 121/Introduction.md

 ### The Nine Big Ideas
 1. Earth scientists use repeatable observations & testable ideas to understand and explain our planet
 	- Examples: Human impacts on Earth, availability of natural resources, climate change
-	- Evidence comes from field studys, s
+	- Evidence comes from field studies, experiments, and simulations
+	- Technology, breakthroughs in observations changes the way we see Earth

 #earth121